mastercactapus/go-emissary/README.md

 # Locks this service to the given datacenter(s)
 Datacenter=dc1

-# Locks this service to machines with the given tag(s)
+# Add the given tags to this service
 Tag=external-address
 Tag=external-storage